Please note: At your instructor's discretion,

 If gender has no association

-see that 25% of our sample is made up of female Democrats,
+25% of our sample is made up of female Democrats, 25%

 However, a hypothetical

-analysis might reveal that 30% of our sample is made up of
+analysis our sample might reveal that 30% of the

 The chi-squared test will tell

-us (and ONLY tell us) whether the association between
+us (and ONLY tell us) whether the association we see in

-will tell us what is the probability that repeated
+the chi-squared will tell us what is the probability that

-sampling would sometimes find that women are more likely
+repeated sampling would sometimes find that women are more

-than men to identify as Republicans which is contrary to
+likely than men to identify as Republicans which is

-for the chi-square statistics tells us that there is
+.05 or smaller for a chi-square statistics tells us that

-only a 5% chance or less that the association we are
+there is only a 5% chance or less that the association

-seeing is our sample is due to chance (i.e., survey
+we are seeing is our sample is due to chance (i.e.,

-error, which a function of sample size) and that we
+survey error, which a function of sample size) and that

-the magnitude of gender differences in the hypothetical
+gender differences in the hypothetical sample above and

 However, as is the case